zwang695/alexa-skills-list/skills/B01F6A6G7O/README.md

 * *Father*

-Start with, 'Alexa, tell family history for me.' then drill back into your family history by saying, 'Father', 'Mother', or 'Spouse'.
+Start with, 'Alexa, tell family history for me.' then drill back into your family history by saying, 'Father', 'Mother', 'Spouse', or 'Child'.
 Requires a FamilySearch account available free at FamilySearch.org.
 All data is retrieved from FamilySearch if something doesn't sound correct please correct the data at FamilySearch.org.

 Sample Utterances: